-For example, let us consider that the steady state is perturbed by additional particles which appear suddenly in a small region near the center of the potential well depicted in the top panel of Fig.~\ref{Fig9}.
-The uncompensated space-charge field, produced by these excess particles, removes particles from the well through the absorbing edges and the total number of particles in the squeezed state relaxes rapidly to its equilibrium value.
-However, the field and density perturbations remain in the system in the form of propagating waves clearly visible in the bottom panel of Fig.~\ref{Fig9}.
+For example, let us consider that the steady state is perturbed by additional particles which appear suddenly in a small region near the center of the potential well as seen in Fig.~\ref{Fig9}.
+The uncompensated space-charge field produced by these excess particles removes particles from the potential well through the left and right absorbing boundaries and the total number of particles in the squeezed state relaxes rapidly to its equilibrium value.
+However, the electric field and electron density perturbations remain in the system in the form of propagating waves that are clearly visible in Fig.~\ref{Fig9}(b).

-The evolution of small perturbations of the dimensionless steady-state density $\tilde{\eta}$ and velocity $\tilde{u}$ is described by the equation of motion and the continuity equation:
+The evolution of small perturbations of the dimensionless steady-state electron density $\tilde{\eta}$ and electron velocity $\tilde{u}$ is described by the equation of motion and the continuity equation:

-where $\eta_{\rm sq}(z)$ is the equilibrium density distribution, defined by Eq.~(\ref{eq11}).
-In the short-wavelength approximation, Eqs.(\ref{eq9}) describe waves whose phase velocity $c_{\rm sq}$ depends on the local unperturbed density.:
+where $\eta_{\rm sq}(\xi)$ is the equilibrium density distribution, defined by Eq.~(\ref{eq11}).
+In the short wavelength approximation, equations (\ref{eq9}) describe waves whose phase velocity, $c_{\rm sq}$, depends on the local unperturbed density.: